Get

 Seasonal changes can affect humans in several ways, particularly in terms of emotions and how our bodies change and react to different climates, but what about dogs?

-Dogs understand seasonal changes differently than humans do, but they are certainly attuned to seasonal changes, can sense upcoming weather changes, and are physically and emotionally affected by these changes.
+Dogs most likely react to seasonal changes differently than humans do, but they seem to be attuned to seasonal changes, may be able to sense upcoming weather changes, and are probably affected by these changes.
 With dogs, this understanding is instinctual because they’ve evolved to adapt to seasonal changes for survival reasons.
+Many of these conclusions are based on observing canine behavioral and anecdotal reports, while science has focused on the changes in canine behavior relating to changes in the outdoor temperature, daylight hours, and barometric pressure.
 Let’s explore this further.

 Dogster divider_v3_NEW_MAY_24_